oxheadalpha/teztnets/src/website/about.markdown

 permalink: /about/
 ---

-This is a resource for coordinating Testnets for the [Tezos](https://tezos.com) blockchain, operated by the team at [Oxhead Alpha](https://oxheadalpha.com).
+This is a resource for coordinating Testnets for the [Tezos](https://tezos.com) blockchain.

 The Tezos blockchain upgrades [every 3 months on average](https://www.tezosagora.org/learn) and this comes with unique constraints regarding protocol testing.
 This platform aims to facilitate this process.